Mahaffey, Pennsylvania: Parks and recreation

 Located north of the borough is Mahaffey Camp, a camp and conference center affiliated with the Christian and Missionary Alliance.

-McGees Mills Covered Bridge is located west of Mahaffey on U.S. Route 219 in Bell Township.
-It is one of the few remaining covered bridges in Pennsylvania, and is listed on the National Register of Historic Places.
+McGees Mills Covered Bridge is located west of Mahaffey near U.S. Route 219 in Bell Township.
+It is one of several rebuilt covered bridges in Pennsylvania, and is listed on the National Register of Historic Places.

 Education

 The community is served by the Purchase Line School District.